s-schaner/SkyFall/README.md

 python gui/main.py
 ```

+On Windows the application relies on `netsh` for network scanning, while Linux
+uses `iwlist` and the aircrack-ng suite.
+No extra WiFi libraries are required.

 The application loads example data from `sample_data.json` and plots the nodes
 and targets on a Leaflet-based map.